- This Twitch network error 2000 can be very unpleasant and may interrupt your activities.

 - Flush DNS

-- Run Connection troubleshooter from the Troubleshoot menu.
+- Run Connection troubleshooter from the Troubleshoot menu

-4: Clear browser’s cache
+5. Clear the browser’s cache

 This is, of course, a necessary evil, as basically all sites collect your data (including Twitch) and the browser itself gathers everything to speed up the loading process.

 In order to resolve this, we suggest clearing all the data your browser stored.
 With passwords being an exception, of course.
 Here’s how to do it on 3 major browsers:

-Google Chrome and Mozilla Firefox
+- Google Chrome and Mozilla Firefox

-- Press Shift + Ctrl + Delete to open the “Clear browsing data” menu.
+- Press Shift + Ctrl + Delete to open the Clear browsing data menu.

-- Select “All time” as the time range.
+- Select All time as the time range.

-- Focus on deleting ‘Cookies’, ‘Cached Images and Files‘, and other site data.
+- Focus on deleting Cookies, Cached Images and Files, and other site data.

 - Click on the Clear Data button.

-5: Disable extensions
+6. Disable extensions

 Besides the stored data, your browser will most likely have a few extensions with various uses.
 However, even though most of them have nothing to do with the Twitch network error, some of them just might.

-That way, you’ll see whether the error is indeed caused by some of the extensions or something completely different is at hand.
+That way, you’ll see whether the error is indeed caused by some extensions or something completely different is at hand.
 Just click on the main menu and choose the Incognito mode (InPrivate window on Edge).

-6: Try the desktop client
+7. Try the desktop client

 Finally, if you just can’t cope with the error appearing in the browser-based Twitch client, we suggest trying the desktop version.
-This is, in my own experience, a much more stable choice.
+This is a much more stable choice.